 Probably, a little bit, but it depends a lot on the particular VPN.

 Some of the best services have a barely noticeable drop in speed, whereas others make internet use laborious and slow.
-There are two things that could cause your internet to become slower whilst using a VPN.
+Two things could cause your internet to become slower while using a VPN.

 These calculations take time.
-How much time depends on the processing power of your device and the VPN server you’re connecting to, as well as the quality of the VPN app.
+The time depends on your device’s processing power, the VPN server you’re connecting to, and the quality of the VPN app.

-The other thing that can affect speeds is the quality, configuration, and distance of the server you’re connecting to, as well as the number of other people connected.
+The other things that can affect speeds are the quality, configuration, and distance of the server you’re connecting to and the number of other people connected.
 The weakest equipment and the available bandwidth limit the maximum data transfer speed.

-So the quality, configuration, and the number of people connecting to the server you’re connecting to will play a major role in actual VPN speed, as well as the distance between you and the server, as there will be more parts to the chain when it’s further away.
+So the quality, configuration, and number of people connecting to the server you’re connecting to will play a major role in actual VPN speed and the distance between you and the server, as there will be more parts to the chain when it’s further away.

 To check your VPN connection speed, head over to https://testmy.net/, a free speed test website that’s very easy to use and has a good, if a little dated, graphical interface.